YWondimu/BasicJavaGame/README.md

 2) To learn more about how collaborative programming works through practice.
 (But currently, I am the only one working on this game.)
 3) To make something cool!

 The game is run in the terminal, but in the future might use a GUI...
-It's a work in progress, so I'll add more in here as features develop haha.
+It's a work in progress, so I will update this README as I add more features.
+(But I might not add more features.
+See "Features to Add" section!)

 ## Screenshots